-A study conducted by the University of Arizona and Good Housekeeping found refrigerator water filters are one of the most effective refrigerator water filters available for removing pollutants.
-Fridge water filters are even more effective at removing contaminants than pitcher water filters, which many of us use at home.
+A study conducted by the University of Arizona and Good Housekeeping found refrigerator water filters are one of the most effective ways to remove pollutants.
+Fridge water filters are even more effective at removing contaminants than pitcher water filters, which many use at home.

 Refrigerator filters for water-dispensing fridges are essential to every home.
 Not only do these filters remove contaminants from your drinking water, but they also remove any doubt you may have about the quality of water your family is drinking.
-Nobody should have to worry whether their water is safe to drink or not.
-Everyone should be able to rest assured knowing the water in their house is pure and healthy.
-Using an effective refrigerator water filter gives families one less thing to worry about.
+Nobody should have to worry whether their water is safe to drink.
+Everyone should feel confident knowing the water in their home is pure and healthy, meaning there’s one less thing to worry about.

 How Do Refrigerator Water Filters Work?

 You may be asking, “What exactly do the filters do?
 How do they clean my water?”
-Well, it’s actually quite simple.
+Well, it’s pretty simple.

-Refrigerator water filters clear contaminants in the water by forcing the water through activated carbon located inside the filters.
-The carbon acts like a contaminant magnet trapping pollutants and particles.
-The end product: clean, healthy drinking water for you and your family.
+Refrigerator water filters clear contaminants by forcing the water through activated carbon located inside the filters.
+The carbon acts like a contaminant magnet trapping pollutants and particles—the end product: clean, healthy drinking water for you and your family.

 However, much like the bags in an old Oreck vacuum, water filters can only remove so many contaminants before needing to be replaced.
-An overused refrigerator water filter lacks the ability to properly remove harmful substances still in the water.
-Once the carbon inside the fridge filter becomes completely covered with contaminants, the water passes through the filter untreated, leaving you with polluted water.
+An overused refrigerator water filter cannot properly remove harmful substances still in the water.
+Once the carbon inside the fridge filter becomes wholly covered with contaminants, the water passes through the filter untreated, leaving you with polluted water.
 Water that passes through old, overused filters can even dislodge some of the trapped pollutants back into your drinking water.
 Yuck!
 Don’t worry though, keeping your water filter up-to-date will prevent this from happening.

 To sum it all up, YES!
 Refrigerator water filters work great as long as they’re maintained and replaced regularly.
-Our advice: Make sure to replace your water filter as often as your appliance owner’s manual specifies, which is usually once every 6 months.
-This will ensure your water remains clean, clear, healthy and tasting great.
-Check out some of the best water filters like the ClearChoice CLCH105!
+Here’s our advice: Make sure to replace your water filter as often as your appliance owner’s manual specifies, which is usually once every six months.
+This will ensure your water remains clean, clear, healthy, and tasting great.